haiku/infrastructure/docker/cgit/README.md

 # cgit for Haiku

-This cgit container runs a minimal lighttp and allows users to navigate git repositories attached via a volume at /var/git.
+This cgit container runs nginx and allows users to navigate git repositories attached via a volume at /var/git.

 ## Requirements